lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

 GET data, including:

   * `user`: The local part of the email address the user is attempting to use.
-  * `return_to`: The url that the user should be sent to after authentication
+  * `return_to`: The URL that the user should be sent to after authentication

-In the previous example, the loaded authentication url may look like:
+In the previous example, the loaded authentication URL may look like:

     https://exampleprimary.org/browserid/auth?user=bob&return_to=https://browserid.org/sign_in#Ad4f

-Once the user's interaction with the authentication dialog is complete, the dialog should redirect to the url provided in the `return_to` GET parameter.
+Once the user's interaction with the authentication dialog is complete, the dialog should redirect to the URL provided in the `return_to` GET parameter.

 Subsequent to this interaction, the BrowserID dialog will re-attempt the provisioning process, and the results of that will indicate whether the